After-School-STEM-Coders/Discord_Bot/README.md

 ## Merge often

-Final note - try to close up branches as soon as possible.
+Try to close up branches as soon as possible.
 Merge in any reasonably finalized changes, then rebranch again immediately and continue hacking.